About Me

 I had heard of the AT years before at university but even though I was undoubtedly in a mess then, I didn’t realise it at the time.
 But 20 years later when I had my first lesson I thought ‘I don’t understand how, but this is enabling me to take control of my life’.
 I no longer felt that I was being dragged along by the tide.
 I used to think of life as a series of challenges that had to be overcome but when I decided to train to be an AT teacher (3 years full time training) I began to explore Alexander’s discoveries.
 I began to notice the excess effort I was making in everything I did.
 Experimenting and exploring I became more aware and was liberated from my habitual use.
 Continuing this exploration is an ongoing adventure.

-I am registered as a member of the Society of teachers of the Alexander Technique (STAT) and Alexander Technique International (ATI).
+I am registered as a member of the Society of teachers of the Alexander Technique (STAT) and the American Society of the Alexander Technique (AmSAT).

 Useful Links